Skip to main content

 by Drugs.com

-No, Wakix (pitolisant) is not a controlled substance.
-In August 2019, Wakix was the first treatment approved for narcolepsy that was NOT classified as a controlled substance.
+No, Wakix (pitolisant) is not a controlled substance and it is not classified as a stimulant.
+Wakix was approved as the first medicine for narcolepsy that is not classified as a controlled substance.
 It works by increasing the synthesis and release of histamine, a wake-promoting neurotransmitter in the brain.

 Wakix is classified as a histamine-3 (H₃) receptor antagonist/inverse agonist, a first-in-class medicine.
-Wakix binds to histamine 3 (H3) receptors to regulate the production and release of histamine in the brain, but its exact mechanism is not fully known.
+Wakix binds to H3 receptors to regulate the production and release of histamine in the brain, but its exact mechanism is not fully known.

 Substances classified by the DEA as controlled substances typically have some level of abuse potential and addiction.
 Drugs used to treat narcolepsy are often classified as central nervous system (CNS) stimulants (with properties similar to amphetamines) or CNS depressants.

-Medicines used for the treatment of narcolepsy that are listed as controlled substances include:
+Medicines used for the treatment of narcolepsy that are classified as controlled substances include:

 • Adderall (amphetamine and dextroamphetamine): Schedule 2 (high potential for abuse)